Privacy Policy

 The log files are deleted after 7 days.

-The legal basis for collecting this data is our legitimate interest (Article 6 (1) (f) GDPR) in the functionality and security of our website.
-Furthermore, we have a legitimate interest in using the anonymous or anonymized data to evaluate user behavior on our website in order to assess the effectiveness of our website design and structure.
+The legal basis for collecting the aforementioned data is our legitimate interest (Article 6(1)(f) GDPR) in the functionality and security of our website.
+Furthermore, we have a legitimate interest in using the anonymous or anonymized data to analyze user behavior on our pages in order to evaluate the effectiveness of our website design and structure.

 4. Cookies